Blog

 Conclusion

-Many organizations struggle to implement zero trust properly because they lack needed tools, existing tools are insufficient, or because circumstances like legacy dependencies expose too much risk.
+Many organizations struggle to implement zero-trust security because they lack needed tools, existing tools are insufficient, or because circumstances like legacy dependencies expose too much risk.

-Cyolo delivers an unrivaled zero-trust access solution that empowers organizations of all sizes and complexity.
+Cyolo delivers an unrivaled secure remote access solution that empowers organizations of all sizes and complexity to adhere to the zero-trust framework.
 By shattering the traditional network perimeter and securing today's identity perimeter, companies can blaze a new trail through the digital landscape.

 Jennifer Tullman-Botzer